nocomplexity/FreeAndOpenMachineLearning/ml-business-use.rst

 HR services
 ^^^^^^^^^^^^^

-* HR management and HR services: Finding the right new employing, talent management, performance management all tangible HR work will be powered by ML software more and more.
-Even the scary face and voice recognition tools will be used to check if your new employee matches your ideal profile.
-Until HR is fully automated ML powered software will help HR professionals to improve decision-making and create more efficient ways to interact with employees.
+* HR management and HR services: Finding the right new employing, talent management, performance management all tangible HR work is powered by ML software more and more.
+Even the scary face and voice recognition tools are used to check if your new employee matches your ideal profile.
+Until HR is fully automated ML powered software helps HR professionals to improve decision-making and create more efficient ways to interact with employees.

 When using machine learning for HR services be aware of bias issues in using datasets.
 Bias when hire new personal is for humans already difficult to handle.
 But you do not want a machine learning application that only selects people based on old paradigms in society.

 Predicting services
 ^^^^^^^^^^^^^^^^^^^^

 * Predicting services: Almost all predicting services in all business domains can benefit from the combination of large data sets and using machine learning algorithms.
-E.g. you can empower predicting services by using weather data (historical and new), financial and demographic data and local production data to find out in more detail how your next sales campaign will go.
+E.g. you can empower predicting services by using weather data (historical and new), financial and demographic data and local production data to find out in more detail how your next sales campaign goes.
 But prediction is also possible on failures on production lines, where historical data is combined with sensor data.

 Software
 ^^^^^^^^^^^^
 A holy grail for software developers is of course creating a machine learning algorithms that creates software for use cases that require expensive and complex human programming work.

-The last years some real progress for using machine learning for creating software is made.
+In recent years some real progress for using machine learning for creating software is made.
 Use cases seen are e.g.:

 * Software code improvement: Manual programming is hard and error prone.
 By training machine learning on a large code base to learn the model what ‘bugs’ are, it is possible to use machine learning to prevent programming bugs in new developed software code.
 In this way code can not be committed since the automated checks provided spotted an error.
 Detecting a bug before software is tested and deployed is far cheaper than correcting errors in code when a program is already released.
 A game development company  has used this application of machine learning for real with success already. (reference http://www.wired.co.uk/article/ubisoft-commit-assist-ai )